 “Unfair pricing, lack of healthy food options and economic oppression have gone unchecked in our poorest neighborhoods for decades, the butcher shop is another piece in our overall plan to combat these issues.”

-All donations to the EDWINS Butcher Shop are fully tax-deductible, and we will send a detailed acknowledgement receipt for your financial records.
+Donations to EDWINS Leadership & Restaurant Institute earmarked for the Butcher Shop are fully tax-deductible.
+Please make checks payable to EDWINS Leadership & Restaurant Institute, and we will send a detailed acknowledgement receipt for your financial records.

 Private Donation to Purchase Building $50,000

 Private Donations for Renovations $813,170